octobanana/fltrdr/README.md

 Its purpose is to facilitate reading, scanning, and searching text.
 The program has a play mode that moves the reader forward one word at a time, along with a configurable words per minute (WPM) setting.
-It can be used to read ASCII text from either a file or a pipe.
+It can be used to read text from either a file or stdin.

 ### Features
 * word-based text reader
 * *vi* inspired key-bindings
-* read text from a file or stdin
+* read UTF-8 encoded text from a file or stdin
 * play mode with variable speed controlled through WPM
 * in play mode, longer pauses occur on words that end in punctuation
 * focus point to align the current word